Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The destination port configured for the outbound rule

-If the load balancer has a TCP or UDP listener and IP as a backend is disabled, security group rules and network ACL rules will not take effect.
+If the load balancer has Layer 4 listeners and IP as a Backend is disabled, network ACL rules and security group rules will not take effect.
 You can use access control to limit which IP addresses are allowed to access the listener.
 Learn how to configure access control.

 Checking the Health Check Configuration